danirus/django-comments-xtd/docs/tutorial.rst

 Up until this point in the tutorial django-comments-xtd has been configured to disallow nested comments.
 Every comment is at thread level 0.
 It is so because by default the setting :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is set to 0.

 When the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is greater than 0, comments below the maximum thread level may receive replies that will be nested up to the maximum thread level.
-A comment in a the thread level below the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` will show a **Reply** link that allows users to send nested comments.
+A comment in a the thread level below the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` can show a **Reply** link that allows users to send nested comments.

 In this section we will enable nested comments by modifying :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` and apply some changes to our ``blog_detail.html`` template.

-We will use the tag :ttag:`get_xtdcomment_tree` that retrieves the comments in a nested data structure, and we will create a new template to render the nested comments.
+We can make use of two template tags, :ttag:`render_xtdcomment_tree` and :ttag:`get_xtdcomment_tree`.
+The former renders a template with the comments while the latter put the comments in a nested data structure in the context of the template.

 We will also introduce the setting :setting:`COMMENTS_XTD_LIST_ORDER`, that allows altering the default order in which we get the list of comments.
 By default comments are ordered by thread and their position inside the thread, which turns out to be in ascending datetime of arrival.
 In this example we would like to list newer comments first.

-Let's start by editing the ``democx/democx/settings.py`` module to set up a maximum thread level of 1 and a comment ordering to retrieve newer comments first:
+Let's start by editing ``tutorial/settings.py`` to set up a maximum thread level of 1 and a comment ordering to retrieve newer comments first:

    .. code-block:: python